krezreb/tunnel-manager/README.md

 ```
 tunnels:
-    ssh-hostname:           # ssh host to connect to and tunnel name in console
+    ssh-hostname:           # tunnel name and ssh host
         dynamic:
-            - 12345         # dynamic ports here
+            - 12345         # (optional) dynamic ports here
         local:
-            - 32154:12345   # local ports here
+            - 54321:12345   # (optional) local ports here
         remote:
             - 127.0.0.1:65487:0.0.0.0:78456   # remote ports here
-        host: myhost        # override the above host name (if you want to name of the tunnel tobe different from the ssh hostname)
+        host: myhost        # (optional) override the above host name (if you want to name of the tunnel to be different from the ssh hostname)

 ```